creeping-vampires/neura-vaults-contracts/README.md

 The protocol consists of three main smart contracts that work together to provide a secure and efficient yield optimization platform.

-### YieldAllocatorVault
+### Neura-Vault

-The YieldAllocatorVault is the core contract of the protocol, implementing the ERC-4626 tokenized vault standard.
+The Neura-Vault is the core contract of the protocol, implementing the ERC-4626 tokenized vault standard.
 It manages user deposits, withdrawals, share issuance, and asset allocation.

 **Key Features:**